gerardbm/dotfiles/README.md

 ### Zsh

-First, install it from the repositories; then you need to change your current shell (bash is the default, normally):
+Install it from the repositories:

-`$ chsh -s /usr/bin/zsh`
+`sudo apt-get install zsh`

-Now log out and log in to see the new shell as default.
-Copy the file `.zshrc` to your `$HOME` directory.
 Install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) following the instructions from its page.

 Via curl: